In the beginning there was freshwater Apsu of the abyss and saltwater Tiamat of the deep.

 Whatever the motivation, it had to be important enough to keep the story alive, resonant enough in each new generation to guarantee its continued telling.

 What is this need we have to see masculine fire slash feminine water in half?
 Why does that comfort us?

 And does the inverse ever appear: is there ever a time when we long for water to subsume the lightning bolt?
 Of course, fire-fighting is a present-day example.
 But does it appear in ancient stories?

 Were they right or wrong?

-Here’s a better question: what does a given story win for you, and what does it lose for you?
-Marduk’s victory bought a sense of identity for Babylon within its region and justified their social system.
+Here's a better question: what does a given story win for you, and what does it lose for you.
+Marduk's victory bought a sense of identity for Babylon within its region and justified their social system.
 It lost for them, perhaps, the value of whatever came before.
-Whatever didn’t fit into that careful structure.
+Whatever didn't fit into that power structure.

-I believe there’s a time to fight chaos and a time to let it fill you; a time to stand against control and a time to let it order the world.
+I believe there's a time to fight chaos and a time to let it fill you; a time to stand against control and a time to let it order the world.
 It seems best for the two to be reconciled, walking together.
-But there’s also a time when they are at odds.
-There’s a time when the best thing is for fire to split water, and for water to drown fire.
-There are times when the two are absolutely opposed, and in those cases a victory of one over the other may bring relief, may serve life.
+But there's also a time when they are at odds.
+There's a time when the best thing is for fire to split water, and in turn for water to drown fire; when the two are in an absolute opposition; and in those cases a victory of one over the other may bring relief, may serve life.

 But like any victory from violence, it comes at a price.